Wang Noi Power Plant

 Natural gas / Diesel

-1,436 MW
+750 MW

 Background

 Wang Noi Power Plant is an urgent project proposed by the National Economic and Social Development Council.
-The cabinet acknowledged the approval of environmental process on July 12, 1994.
-Wang Noi District in Phra Nakhon Si Ayutthaya Province is selected to be the site of Wang Noi Power Plant as it is a potential area being near fuel source, water source and transmission system including the center of electricity demand such as Bangkok Metropolitan Region.
-This site selection can reduce the cost, power loss in the distribution system, using natural gas from the Gulf of Thailand via the gas pipeline (Bang Pakong-Wang Noi about 100 km) and from Myanmar.
+The cabinet acknowledged the approval of the project on July 12, 1994.
+Wang Noi District in Phra Nakhon Si Ayutthaya Province is selected to be the site as it is a potential area near the fuel source, water source, transmission system, and the center of electricity demand, such as the Bangkok Metropolitan Region.
+This site selection can reduce the cost and power loss in the transmission system.
+It uses natural gas from the Gulf of Thailand via Bang Pakong – Wang Noi gas pipeline of about 100 km and from Myanmar.

-Later, the rapid economic and industrial growth has resulted in the rising demand for electricity in the Central part of the country, EGAT therefore has prepared for the new power source to strengthen security of the electricity system and to be in line with Power Development Plan – PDP 2010.
-Wang Noi Power Plant Block 4 was constructed at the former site of Wang Noi Power Plant in December 2011 and completed on April 7, 2014.
-After the construction, the power plant, Block 4 could supply electricity to the system in May 2014.
+Later, the rapid economic and industrial growth resulted in the rising demand for electricity in the Central part of the country.
+EGAT therefore developed a new power source to strengthen the security of the electricity system in line with the Power Development Plan (PDP2010).
+Wang Noi Power Plant Block 4 was then constructed at the former site in December 2011 and was completed on April 7, 2014, suppling electricity to the system since May 2014.

 Characteristics of the power plant